GammaTendonNine/sm64ex-wiki/Compiling-on-Windows.md

 For each version (jp/us/eu) that you want to build an executable for, put an existing ROM at `./baserom.<version>.z64` for asset extraction.

+For example, if you want to build the US version, there should be a ROM file called `baserom.us.z64` in the sm64ex directory (meaning next to the Makefile).

+If during the build process you get messages saying that the ROM has an incorrect hash, there is a possibility that it's a V64 ROM that needs to be byteswapped.
+To do that, use [this web tool](https://hack64.net/tools/swapper.php).

 ### Navigate to the sm64ex root directory.

 ### Run `make`.
 To turn certain features on and off, append any needed [build flags](https://github.com/sm64pc/sm64pc/wiki/Build-options) to your `make` invocation like so: